brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

   </div>
 </div>

+The above interactive map shows the location of each school in Georgia.
+The bigger the dot, the higher the tuition the school is.
+One thing very interesting is that, if you zoomin the map, you can see that most schools are located at the intersection of roads.

+---

-We can also add the boundary of Georgia so that the graph will look more clear.
+Other than this, we can also add the boundary of Georgia so that the graph will look more clear.

 ```python
 # read data